EvaluationContext/evaluationcontext.github.io/_posts/2024-04-22-Syntax-Highlight-DAX.md

 ```

 ### Rogue DAX Lexer Development
 Once we have the development environment setup we can start developing our DAX lexer.
-There are few existing DAX lexer in other framworks that I used for inspiration ([Tabuar Editor](https://github.com/TabularEditor/TabularEditor/blob/master/AntlrGrammars/DAXLexer.g4), SQLBI, and Microsoft learn), resulting in this [Rogue DAX Lexer](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/lexers/dax.rb).
+There are few existing DAX lexer in other frameworks that I used for inspiration ([Tabular Editor](https://github.com/TabularEditor/TabularEditor/blob/master/AntlrGrammars/DAXLexer.g4), SQLBI, and Microsoft learn), resulting in this [Rogue DAX Lexer](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/lexers/dax.rb).
 With the addition some code snippets ([Demo](https://github.com/EvaluationContext/rouge/blob/feature.dax/lib/rouge/demos/dax) & [Sample](https://github.com/EvaluationContext/rouge/blob/feature.dax/spec/visual/samples/dax)) we are ready to perform a visual check of the lexer.

 > If you have the local website running on rackup.
 Any changes saved to your files are reflected on the web page, without having to restart the server; just refresh your browser.
 {: .prompt-tip }